FeoLED/FeoLED/README.md

 - 👋 Hi, I’m @FeoLED
-- 👀 I’m interested in web design and C# projects.
-I'm mostly new so everything is interesting on its own.
+- 👀 I’m interested in web design, software development and cybersecurity.
-- 🌱 I've alrealy learned CSS and Javascript Junior level.
+- 🌱 My skills: HTML, CSS and JS (Frontend), C# (Console and Forms applications)
-- 2022: CSS & Python fundaments.
+- I'm studying Software Developtment at Escuela Superior de Comercio N° 3/ Superior School of Commerce N°3 and Computer Science at Saylor Academy.
+- I expose some of my projects in Neocities https://feoled.neocities.org/
 - 📫 How to reach me: send a message to naranjasdelespacio@gmail.com

 <!---